mitmath/julia-mit/README.md

 #### Running Julia through Jupyter in your browser

-You can alternatively use Julia itself to install the Jupyter softare and have it run its interface through your web browser.
+You can alternatively use Julia itself to install the Jupyter software and have it run its interface through your web browser.

 Switch back to the `julia>` prompt by hitting backspace or ctrl-C, and then